pykeen/pykeen/docs/source/tutorial/understanding_evaluation.rst

 .. warning::

-    The mean reciprocal rank has been shown to have serious flaws by [fuhr2018]_.
-Do **not** rely on it in your work.
+    It has been argued that the mean reciprocal rank has theoretical flaws by [fuhr2018]_.
+However, this opinion is not undisputed, cf. [sakai2020]_.
-    It is only implemented and reported in PyKEEN for posterity.

 Despite its flaws, MRR is still often used during early stopping due to its behavior related to low rank values.
 While the hits @ k ignores changes among high rank values completely and the mean rank changes uniformly